Documentation conventions¶

 .

-are complex and better ignored.
+, etc. are also complex and better ignored.

 Formal grammars¶